-We see that broadband speed regularly increase with fiber optic cables, bigger download capacity and so on.
+We see that broadband speed regularly increases with fibre optic cables, bigger download capacity and so on.
 We also know that search engines obsess over speed.
-For mobile users, a responsive design will contribute towards this by limiting images and on-page design that’s less important to the smartphone/tablet experience.
+For mobile users, a responsive design will contribute towards this by limiting images and on-page design that are less important to the smartphone/tablet experience.

 When you practice empathy, you put yourself in the shoes of your visitor to try to build a satisfying experience.
 You accomplish this by: